The blog of Dr. Stephen M. Taylor, D.O., Former Chairman of the Rockwall County Democratic Party.

 troubled assets from any financial institution, on such terms

-and conditions as are determined by the Secretary
+and conditions as are determined by the Secretary, and in

 accordance with this Act and the policies and procedures